anywhichway/ipvfs/README.md

 # Testing

-Due to nuances related to the start-up of IPFS we were unable to get native Node unit testing or Jest unit testing to work.
-See https://discuss.ipfs.tech/t/unit-testing-with-jest/15808.
-Hence, we created a custom unit test harness.
-Just run `node index.test.js`.
+Testing is done with Jasmin and C8.
+We were unable to get native Node or Jest testing to work.

-Because the test harness is custom, we can't provide covergae details at this time.
-Until coverage can be verified, IPVFS will remain in beta, although more features may be added.

 # Release History (Reverse Chronological Order)

+2023-01-10 v0.1.4b Got Jasmin and C8 working for testing.
+No longer using custom test harness.
+Code left in index.test.custom.js because it has some interesting performance and memory testing capabilities.

 2023-01-10 v0.1.3b Added custom test harness and unit tests.